IBM/aspera-cli/README.md

         --select=VALUE               Select only some items in lists: column, value (Hash, Proc) --table-style=VALUE          Table display style (Hash)
-        --flat-hash=ENUM             (Table) Display deep values as additional keys: no, [yes] --transpose-single=ENUM      (Table) Single object fields output vertically: no, [yes] --multi-table=ENUM           (Table) Each element of a table are displayed as a table: [no], yes --show-secrets=ENUM          Show secrets on command output: [no], yes --image=VALUE                Options for image display (Hash)
+        --flat-hash=ENUM             (Table) Display deep values as additional keys: no, [yes] --multi-single=ENUM          (Table) Control how object list is displayed as single table, or multiple objects: no, yes, single
+        --show-secrets=ENUM          Show secrets on command output: [no], yes --image=VALUE                Options for image display (Hash)
     -h, --help                       Show this message